LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/resolve-stuck-conversations.md

 By default, in a conversation, when a bot fails to respond to the consumer within 60 seconds, the consumer’s last message is resent to the bot one time.
 This retry flow is always attempted when needed.

 Optionally, you can customize the retry flow by changing the timeout interval and the number of retries.
 You do this by adding the [retryMessageInterval](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#retrymessageinterval) and [messageResendMaxRetries](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#messageresendmaxretries) fields, respectively, to the bot's agent connector.
 LivePerson recommends you set the number of retries to 3 or fewer.
-You cannot set the number of retries to zero to skip the retry flow.
+You cannot set the number of retries to zero to skip the flow.

 Once the retry flow is fully completed, if the bot still fails to respond to the consumer, the conversation is identified as “stuck."
 There are a few strategies you can use to resolve stuck conversations; these are described below.